abdullahaltarek/go-simple-rest-api/README.md

 This is my very first GO Api.

 I am planning to develop API and full blown database driven application from next

+PS: Pardon me for the .idea directory, I've added it to the .gitignore file.
+But it's not working for some strange reason.